 Disadvantages of Solar Power

 Solar systems’ probable negative environmental consequences— water consumption, land use and habitat loss, and the use of hazardous compounds in manufacturing.
 This can differ a lot depending on the technology.
-The technology is divided into two categories: photovoltaic (PV) solar panels and concentrating solar thermal plants (CSP).
+The technology is divided into photovoltaic (PV) solar panels and concentrating solar thermal plants (CSP).

 The size of the system has a considerable impact on the environment, ranging from small, dispersed rooftop PV arrays to enormous utility-scale PV and CSP installations.